 Why is Docker so popular?

 In 2013, dotCloud introduced an internal project to maintain their container technology which later was made open-source and what we now call “Docker”.
 Since the introduction of Docker, the containers are receiving a lot of traction.
 There are a number of answers to why Docker is so popular and how it is accelerating the container movement.
-First and the most important is security.
+The first and most important is security.
 Docker has made it safe to deploy and use containers.
 Namespace for isolating containers, control group configuration to limit resource usage, use of containers security scanners like Clair, removal of SUID flags from images and using images from trusted sources are some of the measures you can take to make sure your containers remain safe and sound.
-According to Solomon Hykes, Founder, CTO of Docker, Docker is working with the likes of Google, Red Hat, Canonical and almost all the major powers in container space on its open-source component libcontainer.
+According to Solomon Hykes, Founder and CTO of Docker, Docker is working with the likes of Google, Red Hat, Canonical, and almost all the major powers in container space on its open-source component libcontainer.

 Docker can bring out the best of your development environments plus you can combine it with tools like Chef, Puppet, Ansible, Saltstack, Bamboo, etc., for your DevOps practices.
-And irrespective of the local host environment, Docker can enable your host to run multiple development environments considering they have same operating systems and configurations.
+And irrespective of the local host environment, Docker can enable your host to run multiple development environments considering they have the same operating systems and configurations.
 You can create ready-to-run containerized applications in a matter of time, which gives you a lot of time to think about your deployment and management.
-Docker is fast, uses minimum resources and can handle a number of containers at the same time and that is what makes Docker popular.
+Docker is fast, uses minimum resources, and can handle a number of containers at the same time, and that is what makes Docker popular.

 Docker for Developers